FujiroAkakura/ssb-pub-underground/README.md

 The first time you run the server, a subdirectory called "data" will be created on your container host machine.
 This is where your server will store data, including your secret key.
 You will need to move these files if you want to move to a new machine while preserving the setup.
 Otherwise, any updates to this code should reuse this setup.

+## Attribution

+Forked from [ahdinosaur](https://github.com/ahdinosaur)'s [ssb-pub](https://github.com/ahdinosaur/ssb-pub) which was designed to install a pub on Digital Ocean, but since public pubs have fallen into of disfavor, it is unmaintained.
+The Digital Ocean / Kubernetes / Docker Install code has been removed.
+Migrated to Docker Compose and eliminated Debian-based scripts on the host to generalizee the setup.

+Used some tricks from: [Docker-ssb-server](https://github.com/Emceelamb/docker-ssb-server/blob/main/.gitignore)

 ## DO NOT USE INSTRUCTIONS BELOW (PRE-ALPHA) - This is a todo to update and test these instructions